IBM-Bluemix-Docs/containers/cs_cluster.md

 **Attention**: Updating the worker node version can cause downtime for your apps and services.
 Data is deleted if not stored outside the pod.
 Use [replicas ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#replicas) in your deployments to allow pods to reschedule to available nodes.

 1. Review the [Kubernetes changes](cs_versions.html) and make any required changes marked _Update after master_ to your deployment scripts.
-2. Back up all data before updating worker nodes.
+2. Back up all data before you update worker nodes.
 3. View resource usage of the worker nodes.
 During an update, worker nodes are removed sequentially, and pods might be rescheduled.
 If you need more space for your apps, add worker nodes to your cluster.

     ```